awslabs/cdk-eks-blueprints/docs/addons/aws-alb-default-ingress-class.md

 1. Creates an IngressClass named `alb` in the cluster
 2. Configures the IngressClass to use the AWS ALB controller (`eks.amazonaws.com/alb`)
 3. Adds appropriate labels for integration with the AWS Load Balancer Controller

-## EKS Auto Mode Compatibility

-When using EKS Auto Mode, the AWS Load Balancer Controller is already installed by default, so this add-on complements the existing controller by providing a default IngressClass.
-You don't need to explicitly install the AWS Load Balancer Controller when using Auto Mode.

-If you're not using EKS Auto Mode, you'll need to ensure the AWS Load Balancer Controller is installed separately using the `AwsLoadBalancerControllerAddOn`.

 ## Validation